 For people with disabilities or older adults, transportation to daily activities can be challenging.
 Coordinating the wide range of transportation services that may be available to individuals throughout the region into an efficient system that meets the mobility needs of older adults and people with disabilities is a long-term goal.
-These services can include fixed-route buses or rail, paratransit, dialaride, taxis, ride-hailing, shuttles, community circulators, and volunteer drivers.
+These services from many different providers can include fixed-route buses or rail, paratransit, dial-a-ride, taxis, ride-hailing, shuttles, community circulators, and volunteer drivers.